grizzi/remind/docs/JOURNAL.md

 - [ ] Test alert generation
 - [ ] Make it clear that no multi-currency are allowed.
 So change all the currency to reflect the user's currency
+- [ ] Add function to autorenew the subscriptions when the end date is reached and has autorenewal
+- [ ] Add function to send email when the subscription is renewed
+- [ ] Add functionality that makes a subscription expired when the end date is reached and does not have autorenewal

 ### WHISHLIST